30-Minute Lower Body Trisets

 5. Then drive through your front right heel to stand tall, reversing the movement again as you immediately repeat the front lunge.

-Modification: Option to tap the toe of the moving leg at center between each front to back lunge movement.
+Modification: Option to tap the toe of the moving leg at the center between each front-to-back lunge movement.
 The tap will provide stability.

 Targets: Legs, quads, outer glutes (gluteus medius), inner thighs (adductors) and hips.